 You can apply for an India Visa from home, and this India Visa Guide will explain how.

-First, you’ll need to gather all your requirements.
-Regardless of the visa you’re getting, you’ll need your passport and a photo with a white background.
-For the tourist visa, you’ll need only these two requirements.
+Regardless of the E-visa you’re getting, you’ll need a valid passport and a photo with a white background.

-Additional requirements depend on the particular visa you wish to get.
-If you’re traveling for medical purposes, you’ll need a letter from the hospital that will provide the medical treatment.
+Medical eVisa: Is essential to have a letter from the hospital that will provide the medical treatment.
 In the letter, they must include your personal information as stated in your passport for your visa to be accepted.
-This is an essential requirement for a medical visa.

 How do you check your India visa status?